The United Kingdom still has hotel investment opportunities, but they are riskier plays than investments in mainland Europe.

 It is not only buyers who need to be patient, panelists said.

 “If the price is right, they’ll sell.
 Also patient are the sellers,” de Melo said.

 More and more institutional investors are expected to scoop up assets across Europe, Obadia said.

 “Everyone knows the same numbers in the U.K., but in Europe it is more fragmented, where exposure to hotels from institutional investors remains quite low,” he said.
 “That is likely to rise, though, and brands and their stories will increase.”

-Yazbeck said it’s a wonder hotel investment across Europe hasn’t picked up already.
+It’s a wonder institutional hotel investment across Europe hasn’t picked up already, sources said.*